Parish Pastoral Council

 The parish pastoral council needs to be open to the Holy Spirit, to be visionary, to reflect on the past and to plan for the future as it pertains to Church of the Good Shepherd’s Mission Statement:

-The parish pastoral council shall meet monthly at the parish church, unless rescheduled or cancelled at the direction of the executive committee.
+The parish pastoral council shall meet monthly at the parish church, usually on the first Thursday of the month at 6 PM.

 All parishioners are invited and encouraged to attend the council meetings.
 Parishioners who desire to address the council shall notify the chairperson in advance of the meeting.